2024 alberta sport recognition award Winners

 Sport: Swimming

-In the last 10 years, Alex has increased competitive membership in the Club from about 60 members to just over 120 members.
-The Club's Learn to Swim Program has increased from 100 swimmers in 2015 to over 600 participants.
+In the last 10 years, Alex has increased competitive membership in the Grand Prairie Prianhas Swim Club from about 60 members to just over 120 members.
+The Club's Learn to Swim Program has increased from 100 swimmers in 2015 to well over over 600 participants.

 The GP Piranhas is one of the largest Swim Clubs operating in the Province.
 Competitively, the Club is ranked in the top 10 in the Province and is consistently represented on the podium at provincial and national-level championships.

-Alex was named as Team Canada Head coach at the Junior Pan American Swimming Championships.
-He has also coached swimmer, Oliver Dawson a Canadian Junior record holder and Canadian Men’s 200M Breaststroke champion.
+Alex was named as Team Canada Head coach at the Junior Pan American Swimming Championships and is the personal coach of swimmer, Oliver Dawson a Canadian Junior record holder and the current Canadian Men’s 200M Breaststroke champion.

 Alex is creative and dynamic and offers young athletes in Northern Alberta well-structured and engaging ways to compete in the sport of competitive swimming.
-His work around establishing a developmental swim program has been adopted by the Province , and by many clubs throughout the province.
-Alex is a champion for young athletes.
+His work around establishing a developmental swim program has been adopted by the Province, and by many clubs throughout the province.

 Coach Recognition Award